10 Reasons to Travel in the Low Season in Niue

 1. Get a Better Deal on Your Accommodation

 Yes, one of the main reasons to travel in the low season is to save money!
-One aspect of your trip where you can certainly save money is on accommodation.
-Many accommodations in Niue show cheaper nightly rates during the summer season than in winter.
-In fact, many even post their deals at cheaper rates on platforms like the Niue Tourism website and Booking.com.
+One aspect of your trip where you can save money is on accommodation, especially if you want to stay at Niue’s one and only resort.
+The Scenic Matavai Resort advertises cheaper nightly rates during the summer season than in winter.
+Other accommodations even post deals at cheaper rates on the Niue Tourism website.

 10 Reasons to Travel in the Low Season in Niue(c) Jonathan Irish - Niue Tourism